What is heartburn?

 Take regular exercise

-Whilst generally exercising and losing weight can often help, be mindful that certain exercises, such as stomach crunches can also push acid out of the stomach, causing heartburn.
+Exercise and losing weight can often help.
+Although certain abdominal exercises like stomach crunches can also push acid out of the stomach, causing acid reflux.